 Breastfeeding while I have Zika virus:

-If a man has Zika virus, can it affect fertility or increase the chance of birth defects?
+If a man has Zika virus, can it affect his fertility or increase the chance of birth defects?

 If a man has Zika, he can pass the virus to his partner through unprotected sex.
-This can increase the chance of birth defects in his partner’s pregnancy.
+This can increase the chance of birth defects in a woman’s pregnancy.
 Men who might have been exposed to Zika virus should take steps to avoid passing the virus to a partner through sex, even if they do not have symptoms (for more information, see https://www.cdc.gov/zika/prevention/index.html).
 For more general information on paternal exposures, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

-Please click here to view references.
+Please click here for references.